ekaparulin/gcp-cheap-cloud/README.md

 - custom network
 - firewall rules
-- preemptible VM with on/off schedule
+- preemptible VM with optional on/off schedule
-- customization boot scripts
+- customization with Ansible
-- recreatable
-- DNS + SSL updates

 # Bootstrap